Lucky Strike: History

 In 1917, the brand debuted the slogan "It's Toasted" to promote the manufacturing method of toasting — rather than sun drying — the tobacco.
 In an attempt to counter this popular campaign, competitor Camel took a different approach, claiming that Camel was a "fresh cigarette never parched or toasted".

 Lucky Strike's association with radio programs began during the 1920s on NBC.
 By 1928, the bandleader and vaudeville producer B. A. Rolfe was performing on radio and recording as "B.A.
 Rolfe and his Lucky Strike Orchestra" for Edison Records.
 Aviatrix Amelia Earhart became the face of Lucky Strike cigarettes in 1928, claiming to have smoked Lucky Strikes on her flight from Canada to England.
 The copy of an advertisement at that time said, "Lucky Strikes were the cigarettes carried on the 'Friendship' when she crossed the Atlantic.
 They were smoked continuously from Trepassey to Wales.
 I think nothing else helped so much to lessen the strain for all of us."

 In the late 1920s, the brand was sold as an avenue to thinness for women.
 One typical advertisement said, "Reach for a Lucky instead of a sweet."
-Sales of Lucky Strikes increased by more than 300% during the first year of that advertising campaign.
 Sales went from 14 billion cigarettes in 1925 to 40 billion in 1930.